 For example, ten years ago, an estimator likely spent more time compiling data than analyzing it.
 But data-centric technologies have streamlined the collection process, and today an estimator has more time for analysis, which is of much higher value to employers.

 Workers who understand where they might fit within the modern job market will be able to focus on developing the skills that offer value to potential employers.
 Companies are already looking for ways to reduce safety risks and operating costs by automating tasks in the field.
-Recent announcements about the deployment of electric autonomous haul trucks and the use of robots to monitor construction progress at module yards are examples of technology displacing traditional oil and gas jobs.
+Recent announcements about the deployment of electric autonomous haul trucks robots to monitor construction progress at module yards

 The key to maintaining a successful career during this industry transition is to recognize the new types of job opportunities that come with technological evolution.
 As the demand for haul truck drivers decreases, the demand for automation technicians will increase.
 There is no time like to the present to develop new skills to meet the requirements of an evolving job market.